Aging & Health A to Z

 Sleep-wake Cycle Sleep Disorders

-Older people are more likely to suffer from a disturbance that disrupts the normal timing for waking and sleeping.
-A common sleep rhythm disturbance is the tendency to wake up earlier in the morning and fall asleep earlier at night in older people.
-Also, older people have more trouble with adjusting to travel through many time zones.
+A common sleep rhythm disturbance for older people is the tendency to wake up earlier in the morning and fall asleep earlier at night.
+Also, older people often have more trouble with adjusting to travel through many time zones.

 How Common are Sleep Problems?